jimenezcarrero/EdgeML-with-Raspberry-Pi/EXECUTORCH/README.md

     Output shape: torch.Size([1, 1000])

 `type(outputs)` tells us what container the model returned.
-Often this is a tuple or list when working with exported/ExecuTorch‑style models, e.g. `<class 'tuple'>`.
+Often this is a tuple or list when working with exported/ExecuTorch‑style models, e.g., `<class 'tuple'>`.

 That container may hold one or more tensors (e.g., logits, auxiliary outputs).